natalieagus/50002/docs/Labs/lab1.md

 But in order to *test* whether it **works**, we need to physically wire things together, then connect some LEDs to see "output" and some buttons and/or switches to type "inputs", like so (image taken from [this](https://www.youtube.com/watch?v=mZ_2406nCrE) tutorial):
 <img src="{{ site.baseurl }}//docs/Labs/images/lab1/2025-11-21-14-59-31.png"  class="center_seventy no-invert"/>

-That approach is fine for a *a demo*, but it quickly becomes <span class="orange-bold">painful</span> when we bring it to production/testing level.
+That approach is fine for  *a demo*, but it quickly becomes <span class="orange-bold">painful</span> when we bring it to production/testing level.
 1. We need to test if our schematic works in real life (does it overheat? is it too slow?)
 2. Then we need to iteratively improve it: come up with new design, new connections